David Dafinone

-David Omueya Dafinone OFR (March 12, 1927 - September 30, 2018) was a Nigerian accountant & politician, who was a senator for Bendel South during the Nigerian Second Republic.
+David Omueya Dafinone OFR (12 March 1927 - 30 September 2018) was a Nigerian accountant and politician, who was a senator for Bendel South during the Nigerian Second Republic.
 He was a member of the National Party of Nigeria (NPN).
 Dafinone worked on various fact finding committees during the military administration of Yakubu Gowon.

 Life

-David Dafinone was born on March 12, 1927, in Sapele, Nigeria.
+David Dafinone was born on 12 March 1927, in Sapele, Nigeria.
 Son of Thomas Omueya and Agbami (nee Onomor) Dafinone.
 Dafinone finished his secondary education at Abeokuta Grammar School, he later became an employee of the colonial service working at the Northern Secretariat in Kaduna State.
 Dafinone worked in Records and Registration Department and when his immediate superior was promoted, he was appointed administrative officer in an acting capacity of the finance department.
 At the finance department, his function was to make treasury estimates of the funding needs of the native authorities within the Northern region.